commonsguy/cwac-saferoom/README.markdown

 The `Editable` will be cleared as part of this work, but the `char[]` will not be zero'd out.
 Please clear that array as soon as you are done with it.

+### Decrypting Existing Databases

+You can call `decrypt()` on `SQLCipherUtils` to decrypt an existing SQLCipher-encrypted database.
+Supply the `Context`, the `File` pointing to the database, and a `char[]` with the passphrase. `decrypt()` will replace the encrypted database with a decrypted one, so that database can be opened using ordinary SQLite.

 ## Dependencies

 As one might expect, this project depends on SQLCipher for Android.